AI isn't your bottleneck.Unstructured thinking is.We fix that first.

 We fix the work that is slowing the business down.

 We do not begin with a big system overhaul.
-We begin with the work that keeps getting delayed, repeated, or checked in too many places.
+We begin with the work that keeps getting delayed, repeated, or checked in too many places, then design a private system small enough to adopt and serious enough to matter.

 Reporting systems